MLS says Burkle backs out owning Sacramento expansion team - WTMJ

 “After working for many years to bring an MLS team to Sacramento, the league continues to believe it can be a great MLS market,” MLS said in a statement.
 “In the coming days, the league will work with Mayor Darrell Steinberg to evaluate possible next steps for MLS in Sacramento.”

-“Despite the difficult past year for our city, we have upheld every commitment to Mr. Burkle, the league and our community,” Steinberg said.
+“Despite the difficult past year for our city, we have upheld every commitment to Mr. Burkle, the league and our community,” Steinberg said in a statement.
 “We took major steps to welcome Major League Soccer to a new stadium in The Railyards and we remain prepared to move forward immediately.”

 MLS’s 2020 season started Feb.
 29 but was interrupted after March 8 by the pandemic.
 The season resumed July 8 and each team played 23 regular-season games, down from 34 originally scheduled.